Jerry Crafts

-Jerry Wayne Crafts (born January 6, 1968) is a former American football offensive lineman in the National Football League for the Buffalo Bills and Philadelphia Eagles.
+Jerry Wayne Crafts (born January 6, 1968) is an American former professional football offensive lineman in the National Football League (NFL) for the Buffalo Bills and Philadelphia Eagles.
 He also played in the World League of American Football, XFL, Canadian Football League and Arena Football League.
 He is the only person to have been involved with teams that played in the championship games of each of the aforementioned Leagues.
-He played college football at the University of Oklahoma for Barry Switzer and the University of Louisville.
+He played college football for the Oklahoma Sooners under coach Barry Switzer before transferring to the Louisville Cardinals.